Where every number comes from

 Disclaimers

-We are an independent project, not affiliated with NOAA, NASA or any weather service.
+We are an independent project, not affiliated with NOAA, NASA or the Bureau of Meteorology.
 Seasonal forecasts are probabilistic: they tilt odds, they do not promise outcomes.
 For warnings and life-safety decisions, use your national meteorological service.
-Definitions follow NOAA usage; Australia's BOM applies slightly different thresholds, which is why declarations sometimes differ between agencies.
+Our phase/advisory language follows NOAA usage; Australia's BOM applies its own thresholds on its own numbers (+0.8°C for its relative Niño 3.4, versus NOAA's ±0.5°C for the conventional reading and RONI), which is why declarations sometimes differ between agencies — see the three-number breakdown above rather than assuming one shared scale.

 Questions about the data?
 Get in touch — corrections are welcome and published visibly.